A simple recipe for a delicious, easy vanilla bundt cake studded with chocolate sprinkles and topped with chocolate cream.

 Make sure all the ingredients are at room temperature and the butter is very soft.
 This helps the cake mixture to homogenize more easily.

-The use of corn flour results in an even softer and fluffier cake.
-However, if you don’t have it, use equal quantity of all purpose flour
+The use of cornstarch results in an even softer and fluffier cake.
+However, if you don't have it, use equal quantity of all purpose flour.

 You can omit the carrot if you want or you can use a grated apple instead, though it will make your cake a bit darker in color.